younny/react-data-visualization/README.md

 This is personal project to practice data visualization by using d3 + React.
 More visualization method will be intergated in the future.

 ToDo
 - API integration with real data.
+(Redux setup)
 - Remove static data source
 - Add more kinds of chart
 - Clean up.
+- Test code